Illustrations of Moral Conduct Compared with the Chapters of Genji

 c.
 1843

 The Tales of Genji (Genji monogatari) is the greatest novel in classical Japanese literature, and arguably, the world’s first novel.
 It was written in the first decade of the eleventh century by Lady Murasaki, and relates the womanizing exploits of Prince Genji.
 Each of the fifty-four chapters of the novel is named and is associated with a crest called a Genji-mon.
-Two different forms of the crests are reproduced below.
+Two different forms of the crests are reproduced below, although the Genji-mon and the identification of the chapter in the text do not always match.
 The title of this series uses the teaching of morality and reference to classical literature as pretexts to portray full-length pictures of beautiful women (bijin).
 It is listed as number 80 in Kuniyoshi by Basil William Robinson (Victoria and Albert Museum, London, 1961), and the total number of prints is unknown.
 The prints in this series are each about 14 by 10 inches (36 by 25 centimeters), a size known as ôban.

 Chapter number: 3